FC Zenit Saint Petersburg: Formation of Zenit

 The original Zenit team stemmed from several football teams, which changed names and owners many times during the Soviet era after the Revolution of 1917, as powerful political forces manipulated the careers of individual players as well as the fate of the whole team.
 The club was renamed several times and its owners and leaders were under political pressure for many decades.
 The origins of Zenit date back to the beginning of the 20th century to several predecessor teams in Saint Petersburg that were playing locally.
 The oldest documented predecessor of Zenit was the team "Murzinka," founded in 1914, which played in the Obukhovsky stadium from 1914 until 1924, when the team came to be known as "Bolshevik" (the new name for Obukhovsky industry and its stadium).
 The team and stadium survived the drama of World War I, the Bolshevik revolution of 1917, and the Russian Civil War of 1918 to 1922.

 In 1925, another predecessor team of Zenit was formed, of workers from the Leningradsky Metallichesky Zavod (Leningrad Metal Plant); they were called the "Stalinets" in the 1930s.
-(Stalinets translates literally to English as "Stalinist"; however, in Russian, the name is a play on words as stal means "steel" in that language.)
+(Stalinets translates literally to English as "Stalinist"; however, in Russian, the name is a play on words as stal means "steel".)
 Historians documented that both predecessor teams of Zenit were playing independently until their official merger at the end of 1939.
 The Stalinets were not the same team named Zenit that took part in the 1938 USSR championship.
 The current name of FC Zenit was registered in 1936 (as Bolshevik became part of the Zenit sports society and was renamed), three years before the Stalinets merged with it.
 The name Zenit means "Zenith".

 In 1939, during the rule of Joseph Stalin, Leningradsky Metallichesky Zavod became part of the military industry and its sports teams, players, and managers were transferred to the Zenit sports society.
 FC Zenit was ordered to take in members of the "Stalinets" metallurgical workers' team after the end of the 1939 season.